CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags-post-install-no-longer-supported.md

 }
 ```

-This confirms that once the tags and values are specified when the parallel cluster is created, then they can't be changed.
+So, it looks like once the tags and values are specified when the parallel cluster is created, then they can't be changed.

 If you need different values, you need to create a new cluster and delete the old one.